aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

-# AWS Service 1 to AWS Service 2
+# Accessing AWS Sagemaker Endpoint via API Gateway and Lambda

 This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL) endpoint using AWS Sagemaker.
 It also adds a lambda and an API Gateway serve the endpoint